 Waste collection is provided by a number of private firms and paid for by homeowners.
-Beginning in July 2013, all recycling services will be provided by Casella's, for which Hancock budgeted \$6,300.
+All recycling services are provided by A.B.L.E.
+Waste Management Inc., who also pick up trash.
 Residents and businesses are also free to transport their own trash or recyclables, or special wastes to their designated facilities.